 COVID – Potential Effects on Routes

-In the midst of uncertainty about travel restrictions, we are building contingency plans that would provide the opportunity for us to effectively mobilize students while staying compliant with the recommendations of experts such as the CDC and any local, federal and proper international mandates.
+In the midst of uncertainty about travel restrictions, we are building contingency plans that would provide the opportunity for us to effectively mobilize students while staying compliant with the recommendations of experts such as the CDC and any local, federal, and proper international mandates.

 Location decision process

 Our original routes were to include Guatemala, Israel, Greece, and Spain.
 However with the COVID-19 virus has complicated our ability to commit to a plan.
 Guatemala has been shut to non-citizens.
-Accordingly, we will plan to launch from our base in Gainesville, GA.
+Accordingly, we will launch from our base in Gainesville, GA.
 We will purchase our tickets when we are cleared to do so.
 We will follow this protocol:

 1. We will monitor the protocols established by our destination country governments.

 2. We will monitor the public health as represented by credible authorities.

 3. We will communicate with our insurance company and the AIM risk management team to get their counsel.